BadSkyFate/PunchPad/README.md

 Improve folder management UI

-💬 License
+## 💬 License
-MIT License — LICENSE
+This project is licensed for **personal and non-commercial use only**.
+View full terms here: [LICENSE](https://github.com/BadSkyFate/PunchPad/blob/main/LICENSE)

 🤝 Contributing
 Pull requests welcome.
 For major changes, please open an issue first to discuss what you would like to change.